mossgreen/mossgreen.github.io/_posts/2019-10-13-Legacy-Code.md

 4. Generate enough random inputs and persist the tuple input/output

-5. Write a system test to check the SUT against the previously persisted data
+5. Write a system test to check the SUT (System under test) against the previously persisted data

+    > whatever class, object or method we are testing; when we are writing customer tests, the SUT is probably the entire application or at least a major subsystem of it.  -- "[xUnit Patterns](http://xunitpatterns.com/SUT.html)"

 6. Commit the test

 7. Check test behaviour and coverage
     - Use a test coverage tool to see where the system tests touch the SUT
-    - Start changing the SUT in order to see the golden master test go red.
+    - Start changing the SUT to see the golden master test go red.

 8. If not enough behaviours are covered, go to 3